 Diabetes mellitus is a major health problem among the Navajo, Hopi and Pima tribes, about four times higher than the age-standardized U.S. estimate.
 Medical researchers believe increased consumption of carbohydrates, coupled with genetic factors, play significant roles in the emergence of this chronic disease.

-Thank you for visiting Navajo Rug Repair Co. online.
+Thank you for visiting Navajo Rug Appraisal Co. online.

 Copyright © 1997-2016, All Rights Reserved.